Friendship Quotes

 Sylvia Breme

-If we are to judge of love by the consequences, it more nearly resembles hatred than friendship.
+If we judge of love by its usual effects, it resembles hatred more than friendship.

 La Rochefoucauld